 But, yes, I do my best work outside of the home.
 And it’s because I know that there is a best environment for my craft.
 I mean, Tim Duncan didn’t need an NBA gym to train in to be the greatest basketball player in the world, but I’m sure it helped.
 And J.K.
 Rowling didn’t need those coffee shops, but without them would Hogwarts, Diagon Alley, any of it be the same?
 Who knows!

 Everyone has that space they feel most comfortable in when they’re writing.
 And comfort, that’s key, because if you are feeling out of sorts while writing you won’t get as much done and you won’t have that satisfied feeling when you’re finished, like you’ve accomplished something incredible.

 So, here are my steps to finding your perfect writing environment:

-- Discover what it is about the space that makes it special.
-After a few days writing at Starbucks, I realized what it was I needed to work: food and sounds.
+After a few days writing at Starbucks, I realized what I needed to work: food and sounds.
 I must have lived off of the banana bread and blueberry scones from the cafe’s bar, and the light music playing over the speakers made my short breaks from scribbling enjoyable.
 Not to mention, if I was stuck on a thought or needed inspiration, the background conversations helped me get ideas for dialogue (and also learn that Sheryl does not want her boyfriend to propose with a “cute” ring).